renovatebot/renovate/docs/usage/opentelemetry.md

 # OpenTelemetry and Renovate

-**THIS FEATURE IS EXPERIMENTAL** and is subject to change in minor version.
+**THIS FEATURE IS EXPERIMENTAL** and is subject to change in minor versions.

 Renovate supports OpenTelemetry which is an emerging monitoring standard.